phillip-kruger/phillip-kruger.github.io/_posts/2020-06-09-supersonic_subatomic_graphql.md

 ![codequarkusio](/images/Supersonic_Subatomic_GraphQL/code_quarkus.png)

-This will create a Quarkus starter application with the dependencies:
+This will create a Quarkus starter application with the following dependencies:

 ```xml
     <dependency>